-The lack of exercise along with late night blogging and snacking at weird hours this past year added some pounds on me.
+The lack of exercise along with late-night blogging and snacking at weird hours this past year added some pounds on me.
 Therefore my only new year resolution for 2012 is to live and eat healthy by sleeping earlier, doing exercise regularly, and controlling the portion of food I eat.
-I think we eat pretty healthy since I cook almost every meals and the majority of meals are low fat Japanese dishes.
-However, I do have some weakness.
+I think we eat pretty healthy since I cook almost every meal and the majority of meals are low-fat Japanese dishes.
+However, I do have some weaknesses.
 I love rice, pasta, bread…all kinds of carbs.
 It’s so hard to stop eating them once I have one bite.

 - ½ tsp red chili pepper flakes (or to taste)

 - 1 can diced tomatoes with juice (14.5 oz, 411 g)

 - kosher/sea salt (I use Diamond Crystal; use half for table salt)

 - ¼ cup chopped parsley (loosely packed)